lunafoxfire/satisfactory-docs-parser/README.md

 To watch for file changes while coding use `npm run dev`

-To test the cli while developing use `node ./build/cli.js`
+To test the cli while developing use `node ./build/cli.js` (for custom options) or `npm run test-cli` (for default options and maximum laziness)

 There are no automated tests or anything since this is a small project.
 I may add more rigor later if this becomes widely used.